NawazAli01/rightfulapi/README.md

 Update: http://127.0.0.1:8000/employee/api/<int:pk>
 Delete: http://127.0.0.1:8000/employee/api/<int:pk>/delete

-With the create request we can add employee data
+With the create request we can add employee data.
-With Retrieve request we can retrieve/list employee data with update request we can update specific id data with delete request we can delete specific id data
+With Retrieve request we can retrieve/list employee data. with update request we can update specific id data. with delete request we can delete specific id data.